manjunath724/match-scoring-system/solution/doc/code/assignment/implementation.md

 ### Implementation Overview
 - `ScoringSystem::Tennis::Match` class is implemented to score a Tennis match, where points are scored in a game and games are scored in a set.
 - The class has the following methods:
   - `initialize` method to initialize the player names and their scores
   - `point_won_by` method to score a point for a player
   - `score` method to return the current set score followed by the current game score
 - Helper modules to refactor the code and keep it DRY.
 - `Match` class is tested using Rspec.
-Tests are written to cover all possible scenarios:
+Tests are written to cover all possible scenarios and edge cases:
   - `pointWonBy` an alias method name can be used to invoke the `point_won_by` method
+- Shared examples are used to test the same behavior across different contexts.
 - `spec_helper.rb` file is used to configure Rspec and load the required files.
+- Lambda functions are used to validate the points scored and games won by the contestants.

 ### Steps to setup and run the specs
 - Clone the forked repository